Dwight-Studio/JArmEmu/README.md

 - Labels are considered instructions in memory, which means that the PC counts them.

 ## Licence
-This project was created by Kévin TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes (indendant project).
+This project was created by Kévin "FoxYinx" TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes (independant project).
 It is distributed in open source under GPL3 (refer to the LICENCE file).